Rocky Top Dog Park

 Hours of Operation: 6:00am to 9:00 pm, 7 days a week (the area is lit at dawn and dusk)

 NOTE: Owners must provide current dog license; proof of rabies inoculation and Distemper/Parvo combination (DHLPP).
 Dogs must be 6 months or older, males must be neutered and females in heat are not permitted.

-Be advised: There is not any township supervision at the dog park.
+Warning : There is no township supervision at the dog park.
 All persons using the Rocky Top Dog Park assume any and all risks associated with the use of the dog park.
 Owners are responsible for their dog's behavior and any injuries their dog(s) may cause to other dogs or persons.